dexterdley/FER_C/README.md

 # FER_C
 FER-C: Benchmarking Out-of-Distribution Soft Calibration for Facial Expression Recognition

+## Abstract
+We present a soft benchmark for calibrating facial expression recognition (FER).
+While prior works have focused on identifying affective states, we find that FER models are uncalibrated.
+This is particularly true when out-of-distribution (OOD) shifts further exacerbate the ambiguity of facial expressions.
+While most OOD benchmarks provide hard labels, we argue that the ground-truth labels for evaluating FER models should be soft in order to better reflect the ambiguity behind facial behaviours. \textbf{Our framework proposes soft labels that closely approximate the average information loss based on different types of OOD shifts}.
+We show the benefits of calibration on five state-of-the-art FER algorithms tested on our benchmark.

 ##  Installation Requirements
 We have provided a environment.yml in our repository.
 Main libraries needed: torch, torchvision, numpy, sklearn and a CUDA supported machine.